He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 What would happen to those excluded from his ethnostate?
 He didn’t really say, nor did he truly address the underlying premise of his dream: massive violence and ethnic cleansing.
 This will all happen, he insisted, “by consent.”

 How?
 It's hard to get a clear answer on that, or on any other of his remarkable positions.
-Not in person, where Regnery tried to deflect many questions, nor even in email, a medium in which he seems more comfortable, meandering down philosophical and historical byways.
+Both in person, where Regnery tried to deflect many questions, and even in email, a medium in which he seems more comfortable, meandering down philosophical and historical byways.
 In one response to a question from BuzzFeed News, Regnery wrote:

 I define a man of the left as a cultural universalist and social egalitarian.
 I, on the other hand, am a cultural particularist and social pluralist; I applaud a variety of cultures each populated by their discrete swath of humanity.
 I do not support world improvers who seek dominion over others in the name of a utopian ideal.
-Personally, I am most comfortable not only among my tribe but more specifically with members who agree with Robert Frost that “good fences make good neighbors.
+Personally, I am most comfortable not only among my tribe but more specifically with members who agree with Robert Frost that “good fences make good neighbors.”

 His response went on in this vein for three more paragraphs, veering from Amish Rumspringa to “an elected denaturalization council” to Vladimir Lenin to Woodrow Wilson to John Maynard Keynes, ending with an observation of the Casablanca Conference.
 It was a response, ostensibly, to the question “Do you admire or sympathize with the Nazi efforts?”